 Being away from the kids means you only have to be responsible for yourself in the short-term!
 So want another margarita cocktail?
 Why not.
 Want to dance until 3 am?
 Yaas!
 Because you don’t have to get up in the morning to look after any tiny tots.
 And that’s the beauty of going away – you can be on your own schedule.
 And there’s something quite liberating – and peaceful – about that, too.
 It’s always therapeutic to be able to let loose once in a while.
 And you shouldn’t feel guilty about wanting to, either.
 Being a parent doesn’t mean the fun police has to be on duty constantly.

-Do you have any other reasons to add?
+Do you have any other reasons not to feel guilty about travelling without kids?
 I’d love to hear them.